The-Raunak/English-To-French-Translation-Chatbot/README.md

 •	Implementation of robust error handling and user feedback systems<br>
 •	Development of dual-mode user interfaces for different use cases<br>
 •	Efficient memory management and model optimization<br>
 Learning Outcomes: The project provided invaluable hands-on experience with cutting-edge NLP technologies, from understanding transformer architectures to implementing production-ready translation systems.
-The process revealed the complexity underlying seemingly simple translation tasks and highlighted the importance of proper software engineering practices in AI applications.
+The process revealed the complexity underlying seemingly simple translation tasks and highlighted the importance of proper software engineering practices in AI applications.<br>
 **Future Enhancements:** Potential improvements include multi-language support, custom model fine-tuning for domain-specific translations, integration of confidence scoring, and development of web-based interfaces for broader accessibility.
 The successful completion of this project establishes a solid foundation for more advanced NLP applications and demonstrates the democratizing effect of pre-trained models in making sophisticated AI capabilities accessible to developers across all skill levels.